jamesmbaazam/Presentations/lshtm_science_day_2023/lshtm_science_day_2023_presentation_outline.md

 ## Introduction

-- Rapid analytics to support outbreak response decision-making is enhanced by ready, stable, and reliable software.
+- Analytics to support outbreak response decision-making is facilitated by ready, stable, and reliable software.
 - There's lots of R packages for outbreak analytics but mostly lacking visibility, coherence, and continuity
 - Need for initiatives to champion development of coherent, reproducible, and reliable software for epidemiological modelling, particularly, outbreak response decision-making